Entrepreneurship and Innovation

 Three student businesses earned top prizes and more than $10,000 in seed money during the final round of the College’s Shark Tank-style Pitch It contest held on April 19.

 Notes from Abroad is a new feature on the Off-Campus Programs website, in which we highlight small snippets of a student’s experience.
-This week’s feature is from Dominick Scafidi’17, a Political Science major and a double minor in Urban Studies/Entrepreneurship currently studying abroad in the Balkans.
+This week’s feature is from Shelby Homiston ’17, a Theater major and a minor in Entrepreneurship currently studying abroad in London and Florence.